LOUISE HERRON AM

 Commenced in role October 2010

-Role: Jonathan is responsible for the artistic strategy and programming of SOH’s own creative and entrepreneurial activities
+Role: Jonathan is responsible for the artistic strategy and programming of Sydney Opera House’s own creative and entrepreneurial activities under the banner of SOH Presents realising the House’s ambitions across six program streams: contemporary music, ideas, families, education, indigenous and international.

-Background: Jonathan has been with Sydney Opera House since 2002 in programming and administration roles with a particular focus on commercial producing, culminating in appointment as Executive Producer in 2010.
-Prior to joining Sydney Opera House, Jonathan was the Group Operations Manager for The Edge in Auckland for four years and before that with Village Force working at venues including the St James Theatre.
-He is a member of the Australian and Asia-Pacific Arts Centre’s Programming Groups, the Live Performance Australia Venue Infrastructure Taskforce, the Venue Managers Association and a past member of the Helpmann Awards Theatre Nominating Panel.
+Background: Jonathan has been with Sydney Opera House since 2002 in programming and management leadership positions with a particular focus on commercial producing, being appointed to his current role as head of the Opera House’s creative division in October 2010.
+Prior to joining Sydney Opera House, Jonathan was Group Operations Manager for The Edge in Auckland for four years and before that with Village Force working at venues including the St James Theatre.
+Jonathan is a member of the Australia-New Zealand and Asia-Pacific Arts Centre’s Programming Groups (OZPAC & AAPPAC), the Executive Council of Live Performance Australia, the Venue Infrastructure Taskforce, Venue Managers Association and Deputy Chair of The Helpmann Awards Theatre Nominating Panel.

 Director, Theatre and Events